lazywinadmin/lazywinadmin/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Golang
+- 🌱 I’m currently training on Elastic Stack and Kubernetes
-- 🔭 I’m currently working on Azure, Terraform, Ansible, PowerShell, Python
+- 🔭 I’m currently working Azure, Terraform, Azure DevOps, Ansible, PowerShell, Python
 - 📫 How to reach me: [Twitter](https://twitter.com/lazywinadmin), [LinkedIn](https://www.linkedin.com/in/fxcat/) or [this form](https://lazywinadmin.com/about.html#contact-me)